jojomensah89/foundry-smart-contract-lottery-f23/README.md

 [You can follow the documentation if you get lost.](https://docs.chain.link/chainlink-automation/compatible-contracts)

-Go to [automation.chain.link](https://automation.chain.link/new) and register a new upkeep.
+Go to [automation.chain.link](https://automation.chain.link/new) and register new upkeep.
 Choose `Custom logic` as your trigger mechanism for automation.
 Your UI will look something like this once completed:

 ![Automation](./img/automation.png)